-- How habitat provision and site management could be delivered in order to maintain and enhance feeding habitat for pink-footed goose and other non-breeding SPA bird features, for example in, or offsite from allocations which are Green Belt sites and are supporting habitat for pink-footed goose and other non-breeding SPA bird features: - How to deliver alternative feeding areas: Firstly applicants will consider options to secure mitigation areas on land in the control of the landowner or developer and land should be secured to provide feeding habitat for pink-footed goose and other non-breeding SPA bird features through amending farming practices (including no shooting within mitigation areas and amending crop types), arable reversion and/or supplementary feeding. - If mitigation area(s) cannot be secured within the ownership of the development/landowner then land within the Liverpool City Regions (LCR) Nature Improvement Area (NIA) should be considered as follows:
+- How habitat provision and site management could be delivered in order to maintain and enhance feeding habitat for pink-footed goose and other non-breeding SPA bird features, for example in, or offsite from allocations which are Green Belt sites and are supporting habitat for pink-footed goose and other non-breeding SPA bird features: - How to deliver alternative feeding areas: Firstly applicants will consider options to secure mitigation areas on land in the control of the landowner or developer and land should be secured to provide feeding habitat for pink-footed goose and other non-breeding SPA bird features through amending farming practices (including no shooting within mitigation areas and amending crop types), arable reversion and/or supplementary feeding. - If mitigation area(s) cannot be secured within the ownership of the development/landowner then land within the Liverpool City Regions (LCR) Nature Improvement Area (NIA) should be considered as follows: - Use of the NIA Focus Areas to provide improved management and mitigation usually by the developer or landowner leasing land for this purpose or by managing the land in agreement or partnership with the landowner using an agreed legal or financial mechanism.

-66 No Adastral New Town Ltd (NANT) v Suffolk Coastal District Council Court of Appeal, 17th February 2015

-67 High Court case of R (Devon Wildlife Trust) v Teignbridge District Council, 28 July 2015
+66 No Adastral New Town Ltd (NANT) v Suffolk Coastal District Council Court of Appeal, 17th February 2015 67 High Court case of R (Devon Wildlife Trust) v Teignbridge District Council, 28 July 2015